Block-Buster2712/Busters-DWP-Pack/README.md

 All TADC chromatic scales are by I Dan K

-Morshu chromatic scale by AthenGem
+Morshu chromatic scale is by AthenGem

+All Abandoned Streets chromatic scales are by Blu101